brightly-salty/qbcanon/literature/switzerland/hesse.md

 ### Siddhartha

-Siddhartha, a Brahmin, searches for ultimate reality in India
+Siddhartha, a Brahmin, searches for ultimate reality in India.
+Siddhartha is instructed in the at of love by Kamala, who dies by a snakebite.

 ### Steppenwolf